Sharing A Map

 For more information on sharing, see below.

 Saved maps are ones where the data has been saved to CalTopo.
-On a saved map, the URL is m followed by a 4-digit code, e.g. '/m/ABCD`, and the Share this map link is back in the left bar.
+On a saved map, the URL is m followed by a 4-digit code that is a unique combination of letters and/or numbers, e.g. '/m/11FC`.
+The Collaborate link will also be visible again in the left bar.

 In a style similar to other online editors such as Google Docs, changes made to a saved map are automatically synced to all other users.
 If you and a friend are both looking at the same map, any new lines you draw will automatically show up on your friend's computer.

 When saving a map, you have the option to change the base permissions for the map.
 Base permissions designate who can view or edit your map and how they can access it.